MermonGData/job-satisfaction-analysis/README.md

 ---

 Next Steps

-Next steps focus on:
-- Refining existing variables and model specification
+- Refine visualizations for clarity and consistency
 - Improving interpretability and communication of findings
-- Documenting assumptions and uncertainty transparently

-These limitations do not invalidate the results, but outline their **scope and reliability**.

-- Fix known modelling flaw
-- Improve visual presentation of results
-- Split the notebook for readability
+- Complete final README documentation and project narrative
-- Add dashboard (Power BI or Plotly Dash prototype)
+- Optional: future dashboard or interactive results outside GitHub
 - Prepare for public release

 ---